alifwahid/alifwahid.github.io/_posts/2018-12-02-on-being-concise-but-imprecise.md

 ---

-I came across a sentence today that derailed my train of thought, and forced me into an afternoon of quietly pondering the meanings of T. S. Eliot's poem [*Burnt Norton*][eliotpoem].
+I encountered a sentence today that derailed my train of thought, and forced me into an afternoon of quietly pondering the meanings of T. S. Eliot's poem [*Burnt Norton*][eliotpoem].
 The culpable sentence is simply this: "The title is a concise, but sometimes imprecise, description of the rule".
 It's from the